Paris: prosecutors open terror investigation into knife attack | DW | 04.10.2019

 French prosecutors announced that they will launch a terror investigation into Thursday's knife attack.
-Four policemen in Paris were stabbed to death by a colleague.
+Four police officers in Paris were stabbed to death by a colleague.

-There is no suggestion that a man who stabbed four colleagues to death at police headquarters in Paris on Thursday had been radicalized, a French government spokeswoman said on Friday.
+French prosecutors announced on Friday that they will be launching a terror investigation into terror into the fatal stabbings on Thursday at the Paris police headquarters.

+The Paris prosecutors' office announced that they had found elements which led to a prove for the quadruple murder "in relation with a terrorist enterprise."

 Sibeth Ndiaye said that, contrary to the "wild imaginings on social networks" regarding the attack, there was "no indication of possible radicalization" on the part of the suspected attacker.